Symmetry resolved entanglement in gapped integrable systems: a corner transfer matrix approach: The complex harmonic chain

 \subsection{Numerical checks}

-In this subsection we test the validity of the results in the previous one against exact numerical computations.
-We work only with an infinite harmonic chain \eqref{eq:Haminiziale} with finite $\omega_0$.
+In this subsection we test the validity of the results in the previous ones against exact numerical computations.
+We work only with an infinite real harmonic chain \eqref{eq:Haminiziale} with finite $\omega_0$.
+For the complex case, we just combine the results for two real chains.
 Let us consider a bipartition where the subsystem $A$ is given by $\ell$ contiguous lattice sites.
-Let us call $X_A$ and $P_A$ the $\ell\times\ell$ matrices of the correlators restricted to the subsystem $A$, where $X_{ij}=\braket{x_ix_j}$ and $P_{ij}=\braket{p_ip_j}$.
+Let us call $X_A$ and $P_A$ the $\ell\times\ell$ matrices of the correlators restricted to the subsystem $A$, where $X_{ij}=\braket{q_iq_j}$ and $P_{ij}=\braket{p_ip_j}$.
 The explicit forms of these correlators in the ground state of the gapped harmonic chain have been already reported many times in the literature (see e.g. Refs. \cite{br-04,p-12, eisert-2010}) and we are not going to rewrite them here.
 Let us denote by $\sigma_k$, with $k=1,\dots,\ell$, the eigenvalues of the matrix $\sqrt{X_A P_A}$.
-We introduce the vectors $|\boldsymbol{n}\rangle\equiv\bigotimes_{k=1}^\ell| n_k \rangle$, products of Fock states of the number operator in the subsystem $A$, namely $Q_A$.
+We introduce the vectors $|\boldsymbol{n}\rangle\equiv\bigotimes_{k=1}^\ell| n_k \rangle$, products of Fock states of the number operator in the subsystem $A$, namely $N_A$.

 The reduced density matrix of $A$ can be written as \cite{holevo1,holevo2}